jerdog/jmeiss-me-website/content/posts/ide-devex-journey-text-editor-to-cloud.md

     image = "/images/author/jeremy-meiss.jpg"
 +++

 Remember the days of text-based editors like [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) and [Emacs](https://en.wikipedia.org/wiki/Emacs)?
 It’s a far cry from today’s sophisticated IDEs with features like code completion and debugging tools, and “developer experience” is one of the biggest reasons why.

+Before we get too nostalgic, I'm going to define Developer Experience (DevEx).

+## What is Developer Experience?

+DevEx encompasses everything a developer, or ops practitioner, interacts with throughout the software development lifecycle.
+It includes the tools they use, the processes they follow, and their work environment.
+To quote a fantastic DevEx practitioner:

+> DevEx is the journey of developers as they learn and deploy technology.
+When successful, it focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors.
+<cite>Jessica<span class="cite-last-name">West</span></cite>

-Here’s a brief and wholly incomplete timeline to illustrate this:
+With that in place, here’s a brief and wholly incomplete timeline to illustrate the impact of DevEx on software development.

 ## Text only editors